abhijha30/shorty/READ.md

-# Shorty 🔗📱
+# Shorty 🔗

-**Shorty** is a simple and responsive link shortener with QR code generation, built for seamless deployment on Vercel.
+Shorty is a simple link shortener built using HTML, CSS, and JavaScript, deployed on Vercel with dynamic routing.

 ## ✨ Features
 - Paste long URL → get short link
-- Auto QR code generation
-- Download QR code
+- Real redirection (no 404)
-- Mobile & desktop friendly
+- Mobile & desktop responsive
-- No backend required
+- No backend server
-- Zero deployment errors
+- Lightweight & fast

 ## 🛠 Tech Stack
 - HTML
 - CSS
 - JavaScript
-- QR Code API (qrserver.com)
+- Vercel Edge Functions

-## 🚀 Deployment (Vercel)
+## 🚀 Deployment
-1. Push this project to GitHub
+1. Push project to GitHub
 2. Import repository in Vercel
-3. Select framework as **Other**
+3. Framework: Other
-4. Deploy 🎉
+4. Deploy

-## 📌 Project Use
+## 🎓 Use Case
 - Final year project
-- Portfolio project
+- Portfolio
 - Interview demo

 ---
-Built with ❤️ — Shorty
+Built with ❤️ using Shorty